 A third and more generic approach is for the Service Engine to use the client IP address as the source IP address for load-balanced connections from the SE to back-end servers.
 This capability is called preserve client IP, one component of Avi Vantage’s default gateway feature, and a property that may be set on/off in application profiles.

-Selecting the Enable IP Routing with Service Engine option is a prerequisite for selecting the Preserve Client IP Address option in any application profile.
+Until Avi Vantage release 18.2.6, selecting Enable IP Routing with Service Engine option is a prerequisite for selecting the Preserve Client IP Address option in any application profile.